openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A newly declared method can hide, implement, or override a method declared in a superclass or superinterface.

-Every class defines two scopes (see :ref:`Scopes`): one for instance members, and the other for static members.
+Every class defines two class-level scopes (see :ref:`Scopes`): one for instance members, and the other for static members.
 This means that two members of a class can have the same name if one is static while the other is not.

-The body of the declaration of a method (see :ref:`Method Declarations`) comprises the scope of a declaration (see :ref:`Scopes`).

 .. index::
    class declaration